 I was YouTube browsing when I came across a clip from a 2012 documentary, entitled Qualified, Yet Single: Why Good Men Remain Single.
-This film is addressing the increasing amount of men who are choosing to live bachelor lifestyles here in the United States, advising that for every 100 single women there are 88 single men.
+This film is addressing the increasing number of men who are choosing to live bachelor lifestyles here in the United States, advising that for every 100 single women there are 88 single men.
 And men living alone has now grown from 5.6% to 11.8% in the last 4 decades; which isn’t much of a surprise since only half of Americans now are married and 61% of those under the age of 35 live without a spouse or a partner, according to The Hill.

 Although this topic has been touched on in a previous post, I’ve recently started questioning singlehood in relations to my community—more specifically, African American men.
 There’s always been are very biased narrative in the media, notably from Negropean outlets like Essence Magazine, BET, OWN, TV One and the likes, who arrogantly try to explain why so many Black men in America don’t want to get married or be in a monogamous relationship that may eventually lead to marriage or a lifetime commitment.
 And the responses always tend to be very stereotypical and/or from the perspective of Black women.
 So I decided to do a little research and an NPR poll that I found, conducted by The Robert Wood Johnson Foundation and the Harvard School of Public Health, stated that 1/3 of its black respondents—between the ages of 18-49, who were either divorced, widowed, or had never been married—were seeking to be in a committed long-term relationship; 43% of those being Black men compared to 25% being Black women.